-The toolbox provides a wide array of facilities and supporting elements that help to safely traverse the Town via bicycle or on foot.
+The toolbox provides a wide array of facilities and supporting elements to safely traverse the town via bicycle or on foot.
 The toolbox is broken down into two major groups, Facilities and Supporting Elements.
-Facilities consist of the dedicated spaces that bicyclists and pedestrians use as they travel, such as sidewalks and bike lanes.
-The Supporting Elements consist of amenities and features that make the network more safe, more visible, navigable, and enjoyable.
-Both the Facilities and the Supporting Elements service a wide variety of pedestrians and bicyclists in Paradise Valley from casual to serious walkers, joggers, dog walkers, people with strollers, riders, and/or people using assistive devices.
+Facilities consists of the dedicated spaces that bicyclists and pedestrians use as they travel, such as bike lanes and sidewalks.
+The Supporting Elements are amenities and features that make the network safer, more visible, more navigable and more enjoyable.
+Both the Facilities and the Supporting Elements service a wide variety of bicyclists and pedestrians in Paradise Valley from casual to serious riders, walkers, joggers, dog walkers, people with strollers and/or people using assistive devices.